expo/expo/docs/pages/distribution/optimizing-updates.md

 ### Reduce Large Dependencies

 Large npm dependencies can contribute greatly to the size of your code in an update.
-While dependencies like `expo`, `react`, and several more packages are necessary and very useful, sometimes a dependency can be surprisingly large even if you use only one method from it, or you might have multiple versions of the same dependency in your JS bundle.
+While dependencies like `expo`, `react`, and several more packages are necessary and very useful, sometimes a dependency can be surprisingly large even if you use only one method from it, or you might have multiple versions of the same dependency in your JS bundle. [`react-native-bundle-visualizer`](https://github.com/IjzerenHein/react-native-bundle-visualizer) works for Expo apps as well as bare React Native apps and shows a detailed view of the files in your JS bundle.

+### Download Files when Needed

+Sometimes apps include files that they don't need right away when the app launches In these scenarios, you can upload these extra files to your own servers and reference the URLs from your application code via `fetch(url)` or `<Image source={{ uri: url }}>`, for example.
+By downloading these files on demand, you can move them out of the update and reduce its size.

 ## Building Your App on Your Own Computer

 If you need to build an app with large assets, such as large embedded videos, a simple and practical solution is to use the bare workflow and compile the app using Android Studio and Xcode.
 You can either use your own computer or provision Linux and macOS VMs with a cloud provider on which to run the standard build toolchains for Android and iOS.

 With `expo-updates` you can also host updates on your own servers, which may support arbitrarily large files.

+## Self-hosting your Updates

+In addition to building your app on your own computer, you can host your updates on your own servers.
+Read more about [Hosting Updates on Your Servers](https://docs.expo.io/distribution/hosting-your-app/).

 ## A Glimpse at the Future